chidiwilliams/chidiwilliams.com/content/post/proof-of-work.md

 Hashcash also gives all the miners a fair opportunity to participate.
 Miners compete with computation instead of money.
 And that prevents high-income nodes from taking control of the entire network.

 Adam Back’s brainchild found a new expression here.
 It began as a tool for controlling pesky email spams.
-But it went on to inspire the revolutionary new financial network called Bitcoin.
+But it went on to inspire the revolutionary new financial network called Bitcoin.[^skc]

+[^skc]: Proof of work has also been a source of criticism against Bitcoin.
+Miners need to run expensive calculations to validate transactions.
+And this increases transaction costs and raises environmental concerns.

 ## Notes

-[^1]: I ran a few benchmarks on my computer (1.4GHz Quad-Core Intel Core i5 CPU, 8 GB 2133 MHz RAM).
-The hash generation speed was 9,112,333 SHA-1 hashes a second.
-The projected time to find a hash with 20 leading zero bits was 0.115 seconds, 24 bits 1.841 seconds, 28 bits 29.458 seconds, and 30 bits 117.834 seconds.